gardberg/attention/README.md

 `poetry install` - install dependencies specified in `pyproject.toml`

 Have added pytest config options to `pyproject.toml` so that they are set by default.
 E.g. `log_cli = true`

-- [ ] Is it worth creating a dev environment in poetry?

 ### Links